SQL Basics for Smart People

 - the tags themselves (so you can do things like present the user with a warning

 "The tag 'wlaking' doesn't exist.
-Are you sure you want to create a new tag?"
+Are you sure you want to create a new tag?" - the connections between entities and tags

 2.1 Entities